mattwarren/mattwarren.github.io/_posts/2017-11-28-Exploring-the-BBC-microbit-Software-Stack.md

 ## Summary

-All-in-al; the micro:bit is a very nice piece of kit and hopefully it will achieve its goal 'to help develop a new generation of digital pioneers'.
-However, it also has a really nice software stack and more importantly one that is each to understand and find your way around.
+All-in-all the micro:bit is a very nice piece of kit and hopefully will achieve its goal 'to help develop a new generation of digital pioneers'.
+However, it also has a really nice software stack, one that is easy to understand and find your way around.

 ----